 Specifies whether all replication messages associated with a request will be batched into one message.
 This is applicable only if replication-granularity is FIELD.
 If replication-field-batch-mode is set to true, fine-grained changes made to objects stored in the session attribute map will replicate only when the HTTP request is finished; otherwise they replicate as they occur.
-Setting this to false is not advised.
+Setting this to false is not advised because it increases the number of replication requests and the chance of session state being out of sync.
 Default is true.